oblac/jodd-site/content/madvoc/3+actions.md

   a response (using e.g. JSP).
 Often results threat returned object as a _result path_.

-These three makes the whole magic of handling request and providing response.
-Most of the configuration in *Madvoc* is done by convention, so always keep in mind this three dimensions of request handling.
+Most of the configuration in *Madvoc* is done by convention.
+Remember that *Madvoc* provides equally valid way to defined everything by hand - or by custom convention.
+{: .attn}

 ## Action path

 **Action** is action _method_ defined in action class, mapped to some URL - the **action path**. *Madvoc* uses naming convention and annotations to define action path from action method.
-By default, action path is built from the package, class and method name of an action or its annotations, using the following convention:
+By default, action path is built from the package name, class name and method name of an action or its annotations, using the following convention:

 ~~~~~
     action path = /<action_package>/<action_class>.<action_method>